-- Reduce cost and achieve greater cost effectiveness in Federal expenditures - Give incentives to families with children where the head of household is working, is seeking work, or is preparing for work by participating in job training, educational programs, or programs that assist people to obtain employment and become economically self-sufficient - ❖ Increase housing choices for low-income families
+- Reduce cost and achieve greater cost effectiveness in Federal expenditures - Give incentives to families with children where the head of household is working, is seeking work, or is preparing for work by participating in job training, educational programs, or programs that assist people to obtain employment and become economically self-sufficient - Increase housing choices for low-income families

-Initiatives developed and approved under the MTW demonstration that utilize the flexibility offered under the terms of the MTW Agreement require approval from HUD and are known as MTW Activities.
-Each year the VHA writes and provides for public comment an annual plan that describes ongoing and new activities that use MTW flexibility.
+VHA writes and provides for public comment an annual plan that describes ongoing and new activities that use MTW flexibility.
 After consideration of public comments the plan is approved by the VHA Board of Commissioners and is submitted to HUD for final approval.
 The content and format of this plan is mandated by HUD and is described in an attachment to the Moving to Work Agreement.
-The attachment is periodically updated and this 2019 Annual MTW Plan conforms to the latest requirements.
+The attachment is periodically updated and this 2020 Annual MTW Plan conforms to the latest requirements.